UMR-CNRM/PHYEX/docs/CodingNorms.md

 ## CODING NORMS

 ### Namelists
 We must be able to reproduce (binary comparison of the output files) the model results before and after code modifications.
-It means that every modification must be controled by a namelist key (with the exception of bug corrections).
+It means that every modification must be controlled by a namelist key (with the exception of bug corrections).

 ### File names
 The fortran file names use a capital F letter (eg: foo.F90) except if working in a Meso-NH branch (mesonh\_\<commit\>) or in the folder (src/mesonh) specific to the Meso-NH model.